Frequently Asked Questions

 What are the "guest policies"?

-Guests are any person not assigned to the room and visits a hall, floor, room or Apartment sharing an activity or study time with a resident.
+Guests are any person not assigned to the room and visit a hall, floor, room, or Apartment sharing an activity or study time with a resident.
 Residents are accountable for the actions of their guests at all times and are expected to escort their guests while on campus.
 All students are expected to inform their guests of College and residence hall policies, and also of any standards of behavior specific to their floor.
-All non-student guests must be registered by the hosting student with the Department of Safety and Security regardless of the length of their visit.
+All non-student guests must be registered by the hosting student with the Department of Public Safety regardless of the length of their visit.
 Students are cautioned against hosting minors (i.e., under eighteen) as guests.
 Refer to the Gatherings Policy for the maximum number of people permitted in a room/apartment.

 A roommate has the right to deny another roommate or housemate permission to have a guest (student or non-student, staying a few hours or overnight).
 No student has the right to impose a guest or visitor on their roommate/housemate without their specific permission.
-If a student feels that another roommate/housemate is imposing his/her guests or friends on them, they should contact their RA, Student Life Coordinator, or any member of the Residential Life staff.
+If a student feels that another roommate/housemate is imposing his/her guests or friends on them, they should contact their RA, Residential Life Coordinator, or any member of the Residential Life staff.

 What if I have to come to campus early because of athletic training, choir, or another College commitment?
 What do I need to do to get permission?

 If a student needs to arrive early (prior to official hall opening) because of athletic training, choir, or another official College purpose, a coach or advisor will notify the Office of Residential Life regarding who is arriving, when they are arriving, and why they are arriving.
-If a student is requesting Early Arrival for personal reasons*, information regarding the process will be published on the main Residential Life webpage under "Current News ". *Note: a specific fee per day may be applied to the student account if approval is granted for early arrival due to personal reasons.
+If a student is requesting Early Arrival for personal reasons*, information regarding the process will be published on the main Residential Life Web page under "Current News ". *Note: a specific fee per day may be applied to the student account if approval is granted for early arrival due to personal reasons.

 What are quiet hours?
 When are they?